Hi-Angel/notes-backup/disks.md

 Offsets are written in format like `1234567 + 16`, where the left part is the block index and the right one is the number of blocks being acted upon.
 A block is usually `512` bytes.
 The offset is apparently in decimals since I've never seen an `abcdef` in it.

+## Mapping blktrace/blkparse offset to an actual file

+As of writing the words, blkparse shows global indices even if you pointed blktrace at a partition.
+So:

+1. Convert block index to an offset by multiplying by 512
+2. Substract offset of the beginning of the partition *(I found it out by using `gdisk -l /dev/sdX` to get partition "start sector", and then multiplied it by 512)*

+What to do next varies for file systems.
+[There's an answer](https://superuser.com/questions/490787/reverse-lookup-of-inode-file-from-offset-in-raw-device-on-linux-and-ext3-4) for ext-family using `debugfs`.
+For btrfs you translate that to logical address with [this script](https://github.com/Hi-Angel/scripts/blob/master/btrfs-physical-to-logical-mapping.py) and then use it with `btrfs inspect-internal`, for example: `sudo btrfs inspect-internal logical-resolve 378331914240 /`.

 # Misc

 * block size is usually 512 bytes.
 AFAIR it was hardcoded.
 Anyway, it can be gotten with `blockdev --report /dev/sdX`